chocolatey/choco-wiki/CreatePackages.md

 There are some guidelines in terms of the package id (`<id>` tag in the nuspec):
 * Use only lowercase letters, even if you used uppercase letters in the package title.
 * If the original application name consists of compound words without spaces, just as *MKVToolNix*, *TightVNC* and *VirtualBox*, the package id’s are simply the same (lowercase of course): *mkvtoolnix*, *tightvnc*, and *virtualbox*.
-* If the name of the application contains multiple words separated by spaces, such as *MusicBrainz&nbsp;Picard* or *Aptana&nbsp;Studio*, replace the spaces with hyphens.
-Hence the correct id’s of the previously mentioned applications are *musicbrainz-picard* and *aptana-studio*.
+* If the name of the application contains multiple words separated by spaces, such as *MusicBrainz&nbsp;Picard* or *Adobe Reader*, replace the spaces with hyphens or just omit them.
+Hence the correct id’s of the previously mentioned applications can be *musicbrainz-picard* and *adobereader*.
+It’s a good idea to use the hyphen method when there are long package names, because that increases the readability.

-These guidelines are already widely applied on packages for all major Linux distributions, because they lead to a more consistent look of software repositories, easier to remember package id’s and less considerations about the naming for package creators.
+These guidelines are already commonly applied on packages for all major Linux distributions, because they lead to a more consistent look of software repositories, easier to remember package id’s and less considerations about the naming for package creators.

 Note that a lot of packages in the Chocolatey Gallery don’t follow these guidelines.
 The simple reason is that the affected packages were created before the introduction of these guidelines.

 If you are going to offer a package that has both an installer and an archive (zip or executable only) version of the application, create three packages&nbsp;– see Rob’s guidance on this: http://devlicio.us/blogs/rob_reynolds/archive/2012/02/25/chocolatey-guidance-on-packaging-apps-with-both-an-install-and-executable-zip-option.aspx

 ##Versioning Recommendations
 Versioning can be both simple and complicated.
 The best recommendation is to use the same versioning that the application/tool uses.
 With chocolatey you get four version segments.
 If the application/tool only uses 1, 2 or 3 version segments, follow suit.